jaiakash/extension_CADO/README.md

 - [ ] Saved data should be shown on popup.
 - [ ] The id of the captured element along with the source URL must be saved

+### Display

+- [x] After capturing the text from the element, display it to the user for confirmation
+- [ ] Show a list of captured elements on the popover menu.
+- [ ] Add an option to show captures of the current website only
+- [ ] Show relevant metadata like the timestamp of capture and source URL

+### Do something

+- [x] Use the captured text as input and send it to OpenAI GPT3 API along with a relevant prompt.
+- [x] Display the result from the GPT3 API and store the result in localstorage

 ## Screenshots

 ![Screenshot from 2023-02-16 18-39-16](https://user-images.githubusercontent.com/33419526/219373824-982ee5b3-5423-4d8f-ac70-a3672a15d1d3.png)